senecajs/seneca-mail/README.md

-This module can be used in a standalone fashion, but is most often used with the [seneca-user](http://github.com/rjrodger/seneca-user) plugin to handle transaction emails for user accounts, such as welcome mails and password reminders.
+This module can be used in a standalone fashion, but is most often used with the [seneca-user](http://github.com/rjrodger/seneca-user) plugin to handle transactional emails for user accounts, such as welcome mails and password reminders.